KaviHShah/Intro-to-Python/materials/04-python-operators.md

 ::: {.callout-tip}
 #### Learning Objectives

-- to get aquick overview of the python operators
-- To know the different classes of operators
+- Know the different classes of operators and their hierarchy
-- To understand that operators can be used beyond numerical data
+- Understand that operators can be used beyond numerical data
 :::